Fliplet/fliplet-cli/docs/API/fliplet-encryption.md

 The system will take care of both encrypting and decrypting content of data sources for you.
 No additional code will be required aside from setting up the encryption key.

-<p class="quote">Note: After enabling encryption all features in your app will utilise it, <strong>you do not need to add any further code or settings</strong> to your app or components.</p>
+<p class="quote">Note: After enabling encryption all features in your app will utilize it, <strong>you do not need to add any further code or settings</strong> to your app or components.</p>

 The system will take care of both encrypting and decrypting content of data sources for you.
 No additional code will be required aside from setting up the encryption key.